-Prolonged Exposure Therapy (PE) is a highly effective treatment for chronic PTSD and related depression, anxiety, and anger.
+Prolonged Exposure Therapy (PE) is a highly effective treatment for acute and chronic PTSD and related depression, anxiety, and anger.
 PE was specifically designed to help clients process trauma events and decrease trauma-induced suffering.
 It remains one of the most highly recognized treatments for PTSD that has demonstrated clinically significant improvement in roughly 80% of patients with PTSD.

 Anxiety, Stress, & Panic